Justice (store): History

-In 2012, Brothers clothing began being sold in several Justice stores.
-Over 20 Justice stores sold Brothers clothing by 2013.
-The Brothers headquarters is located in Ohio.
-By June 2012, the number of Justice stores had increased to 920.
-The chain outsold the much larger Walmart and Target stores in the girls' apparel category during the fourth quarter of 2011 and the first quarter of 2012.
+The Justice brand outsold the much larger Walmart and Target stores in the girls' apparel category during the fourth quarter of 2011 and the first quarter of 2012.

 On February 17, 2015, Ascena Retail Group, Inc. announced that the Brothers brand would be discontinued due to poor sales and recognition.
 Justice later added more product lines in response to changing consumer tastes, including Justice Active inspired by athleisure trends, with products endorsed by Mackenzie Ziegler, as well as JoJo Siwa clothing and accessories.

 In 2018, Justice launched an original series of graphic novels and toys called Ultra Squad designed to be empowering to tween girls; the book series was well received and is currently on its fourth volume.

-As part of Ascena Retail Group's bankruptcy reorganization in July 2020, 600 Justice locations are slated to close, leaving around 100 open.
-Ascena also announced that the Justice brand will also solely focus on online sales.
-Additionally, Justice has exited international markets due to the bankruptcy of Ascena Retail Group.
-On September 24, 2020, Justice announced an additional 23 Justice stores will be closing, leaving 83 stores by the end of October.
-On October 22, 2020, Ascena announced the remaining 83 Justice stores will also be closing as a part of their bankruptcy filing.
+In July 2020, in the midst of the COVID-19 outbreak, Ascena Retail Group declared Chapter 11 bankruptcy, and stated that a 'significant number' of Justice stores would close permanently.
+Later on, it was announced that all remaining Justice stores were to be closed permanently by the end of 2020, and that Ascena Retail Group was exploring a possible sale of the Justice brand with potential suitors, the brand said it would continue to sell apparel through its digital format.

-On November 11, 2020, Ascena Retail Group announced that the Justice brand was acquired by Bluestar Alliance LLC.
-The final remaining Justice stores closed on December 17, 2020, after months of liquidation sales, marking an end to a 33-year legacy for the once-dominant clothing retailer.
-The remaining assets of the Justice brand was sold to Premier Brands Group in December 2020.
+On November 11, 2020, Ascena Retail Group announced that the Justice brand had been acquired by Bluestar Alliance LLC.

-In 2021, Justice relaunched the Shopjustice.com website under its new owners.
-The brand began to be sold at Walmart stores.
-This fills the void left by their brand stores that closed in 2020.
+In 2021, Justice began being sold exclusively at Walmart.
+Justice products are also available for purchase through Walmart online and the Justice brand digital store.
+They also made a deal with Nogin, who planned to re-transform Justice's e-commerce platform to reduce shipping costs and add AI-generated content to its website.
+However, in December 2023, Nogin declared Chapter 11 bankruptcy, blaming some of its retail partners that required Nogin to purchase their inventory.
+Justice's inventory, in particular, affected Nogin with larger amounts of older inventory and drained the company's cash.